-Hi everyone my name is Dustine Craig and I would like your support to continue to be a part of the Board of Trustees for Waikōwhai Primary.
-I have been married for 19 years and have 4 children with our last child Dustine Junior still in our beloved Waikōwhai Primary School.
-The progress that we have made as a school has been amazing over the last 6 years that I have had the blessing of serving on the board.
-From the integration of digital learning to finally getting Street lights and a cross walk in front of our school for the safety of our families.
-Seeing our staff and students tackle the challenges of Covid etc. The outstanding performance of the school is a credit to everyone currently involved and I would love to continue the good work.
-Thank you
+Hi everyone my name is Dustine Craig and I have been married for over 20 years and have 4 children who have all been through our beloved Waikōwhai Primary School.
+The progress that we have made as a school has been amazing during the time I have had the blessing of serving on the board.
+From the integration of digital learning to finally getting traffic lights and a pedestrian crossing in front of our school for the safety of our families.
+The outstanding performance of the school is a credit to everyone currently involved.
+Thank you.

 Hello everyone.
 I have been privileged to serve on the board as treasurer for the last three years.
 Waikōwhai Primary is a great school.
 But this hasn’t happened by accident.
 Over the course of my time on the board I have seen first hand the hard work of the principal and her team, and their dedication to providing an exceptional learning environment for our children.
 It is the role of the board to support staff in this work, whilst representing the interests of parents/guardians and children.
 I would love the opportunity to continue helping our school go from strength to strength, which is why I am seeking another term on the board.
 I have lived in the area for 14 years and have been a member of the school community since my son (Toby) started at Waikōwhai in 2013.
 With my daughter (Darcey-Rose) in year six I have a strong personal interest in making sure that Waikōwhai continues to be an outstanding school.
 Waikōwhai is noted (by the ERO review) for its innovative and collaborative approach to student learning, something that has proved invaluable during the COVID era.
 But almost as important is the wide range of opportunities for children to learn outside of the classroom.
 Whether it be e-pro 8 science fairs, art expos, mud runs, bike safety courses, a key focus for me personally is to ensure that all students have equal opportunity to participate in these kinds of activities to help them develop critical life skills that augment what they learn in formal lessons.